aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

                               for the possibility that the tarchive was moved to a different directory

-\-noJIV                      : Prevent the JIVs from being created

 \-newScanner                 : By default a new scanner will be registered if the
                               data you upload requires it.
 You can risk turning it off